CrystalTechSAS/jcrystal_documentation/server/webservices.md

 }
 ```

-## Parameters

-As explained previously, jCrystal uses each component of a method to define a web service.
+We'll know see how jCrystal uses each component of a method to define a web service.

+### Parameters

 The **parameters** of the method are the query parameters or the body of the web service.

 The names and types of your parameters will be the same used on the web service and on the code generated to consume this web service, so please choose clear and meaningful parameter names.